 You don’t get a cookie for saying you think climate change is real.

-have not earned the benefit of doubt, rather they have
+| The government’s actions over the past decade mean they have not earned the benefit of doubt, rather they have earned our total scepticism. |

 I’m sorry, you don’t.
 All you get is the capacity to say you have reached 1990 levels of comprehension – as that was when the first IPCC report was issued.
 You don’t get a prize for spending 30 years doing all you can to halt, undermine and dismantle action to reduce emissions, only to now say: “Hey, climate change is real.”